 While COVID-19 is not exclusively a respiratory disease, the most common symptoms are respiratory in nature, including dry cough, congestion, and loss of taste or smell.
 But other reported symptoms are more systemic, ranging from fever and fatigue to muscle aches and gastrointestinal issues.

 COVID-19 is primarily transmitted between people who are in close contact with one another.
 It spreads via respiratory droplets emitted when someone coughs, sneezes, sings, talks, or breathes.
 It can also spread via airborne transmission.
 Because of the way COVID-19 spreads, wearing a mask, washing your hands, and practicing social distancing are currently the best methods to prevent infection.

-A mild to moderate case of coronavirus will typically last about two weeks.
+A mild to moderate case of coronavirus will typically last between one to two weeks.
 According to the Centers for Disease Control and Prevention (CDC), research shows the virus is no longer capable of infecting cells and replicating after about 10 days following the onset of symptoms.
 In more severe cases, it might take the virus 10 to 20 days to stop replicating and being infectious.
 In rare instances, people experience lingering, systemic symptoms months after their bodies have cleared the virus.

 COVID-19 can be airborne, although that’s not the primary way the virus spreads.
 Most infections are caused by heavier respiratory droplets spread between people in close contact when they cough, sneeze, talk, sing, or breathe.
 However, smaller droplets can linger in the air for minutes or hours, especially in poorly-ventilated and enclosed spaces.